Skip to main content

 • Sturdy walking or hiking boots with good socks

-• Swimwear, flip flops, and towel to go for a dip
+• Swimwear, flip flops, and a towel for geothermal pools

 Planning your trip to Iceland in September